sakthiharisht/FaceClustering-Project/README.md

 # FaceClustering-Project
-A face clustering project using DBSCAN and Chinese whispers algorithm
+A face clustering project using DBSCAN and Chinese whispers algorithm.
+This project was part of a Computer Vision course

 1. Create an dataset folder with a set of input images
 2. Run encode_faces.py first to encode the images into a pickle file.